kaaron22/HTMVault/resources/design-document.md

 - We will confirm the non-optional fields provided are not empty and have the correct format
   - If the data provided does not meet these requirements, an ```InvalidAttributeValueException``` will be thrown
   - If the work order completion status is "closed", a ```WorkOrderClosedException``` will be thrown
+  - If the part replaced entry is not found, a ```PartReplacedEntryNotFoundException``` will be thrown

 ### 5.23 View Part Replaced Endpoint
 - Accepts ```GET``` request to ```/parts/entryId```
 - Returns the part replaced entry record for this entryId
   - If the part replaced entry is not found, a ```PartReplacedEntryNotFoundException``` will be thrown

 ### 5.24 Delete Part Replaced Endpoint
 - Accepts ```DELETE``` request to ```/parts/entryId```
 - Removes the part replaced entry from the associated work order
   - If the work order completion status is "closed", a ```WorkOrderClosedException``` will be thrown
+  - If the part replaced entry is not found, a ```PartReplacedEntryNotFoundException``` will be thrown

 ### 5.25 Add Test Device To Work Order Endpoint
 - Accepts ```POST``` request to ```/workOrders/workOrderId/testDevices```